 A Brief about Kotlin, the Android App Development game changer

 Kotlin is an open-source programming language, coming from the JetBrains – the creators of Android studio.
 Directly addressing the challenges by Java and other Android App development languages, Kotlin does not come with its own build system.
 Kotlin is seamlessly backward compatible with Java ensuring the existing Apps face no issues.

-Since 2015, Kotlin has been around and has been solving the real-world developer challenges.
+Since 2015, Kotlin has been around and has been solving real-world developer challenges.
 It was incepted with a mindset to integrate with the existing set up rather than disrupting the functional parts.
-Kotlin has come across as simple yet powerful programming language.
+Kotlin has come across as a simple yet powerful programming language.
 With JetBrains on the back, Kotlin is coming across as a well-tested language to replace the old-school Java development.

 Java and Kotlin compatibility

 Kotlin gained wide acceptance because it never disrupted any existing Java functionalities.
 In fact, it shook hands with Java code with a 6 bytecode.
 So even if you are in the middle of an Application coded in Java, you can use Kotlin and shape out a new feature out of nowhere powered by Kotlin.
 The fantastic yet straightforward code is written to Kotlin to handle the wackiest functions.